Jump to content

 • March 17 to April 18, 2022 – Online dialogue

-• January 2023 to November 2024 – The advisory board selected in the thematic workshops meets at regular intervals and discusses a preferred option.
+• January 2023 to November 2024 – The Stakeholder Advisory Board, selected during the thematic workshops, meets at regular intervals to discuss a preferred option.

 • March 18, 2025 - Closing event with recommendation of the preferred option and presentation of the final report to the mayor